-Prerequisite: Drone Technology I, FAA 107 certification, and NCDOT certification Credit: 1 unit

-This course is designed to provide students, who have their FAA CFR 14 Part 107 (The Small UAS Rule), officially known as "Part 107 Remote Pilot Certificate" the knowledge and skills needed to be a commercial pilot in the Drone Industry.
-Entrepreneurship, Fleet management, and Drone software are included in this course with the main focus being on the student choosing a specific field within the Drone Industry to complete an industry application.
+Prerequisite: Drone Technology I, FAA 107 certification, and NCDOT certification Credit: 1 unit management, and Drone software are included in this course with the main focus being on the student choosing a specific field within the Drone Industry to complete an industry application.
 Industry application choices include Construction, Agriculture, Public Safety, and Cinematography uses are covered.
 English language arts are reinforced.